Goda’s Slave – Chapter 26: I Am You

 She turned and ran.

-She ran and ran through the sopping earth, even though she could hear that Goda was not chasing her.
-She ran until she had exhausted the limits of the cuff and she was standing somewhere near the side of the road.
-She felt the first twitch of current, and it was painful, but she shook it off and took a step back to ease it.
+She ran through the sopping earth, even though she could hear that Goda was not behind her.
+She ran until she was standing somewhere near the side of the road, until she had exhausted her limits, until the first twitch of hot current buzzed through her arm.
+It was painful, but she shook it off quickly and took a step back to ease it.

 Kanna looked down at her wrist.